Tysonpower/starlinkstatus/NativeWindowsREADME.md

 6. If the install succeeds, your client will be registered with Windows Task Scheduler to run every 15 minutes.
 See below for how to unschedule or reschedule it.
 7. The install can always be rerun if you've had to abandon it before completing.

 **Install Notes** There should not be any red messages in the Powershell window during installation.
 One possible source of errors is that some virus blockers may be suspicious of the Powershell scripts being downloaded and block them.
 There is a reported conflict with Kaspersky.
 If this is the case, it will be necssary to turn off the virus checker temporarily in order to install.
-Please report any such conflicts.
+Please report any such conflicts [here](https://github.com/tevslin/starlinkstatus/issues).

 ## Operating Instructions